tony-xlh/vision-camera-dynamsoft-barcode-reader/README.md

 }
 ```

  Since the natural camera sensor's orientation is landscape, the camera image may be rotated for preview while the raw image we get is still not rotated.
 If we enable `rotateImage`, the plugin will rotate the image automatically to match the camera preview.
-If it is disabled, the plugin will rotate the returned coordinates instead of the image which may have a slight performance gain. `isFront` is needed for rotating the coordinates since the image of front camera is mirrored. `isFront` are Android-only.
+If it is disabled, the plugin will rotate the returned coordinates instead of the image which may have a slight performance gain. `isFront` is needed for rotating the coordinates since the image of front camera is mirrored. `isFront` is Android-only.

 ## Supported Platforms